-Find the application online as a PDF here.
 We recommend a careful read through of the application and checklist to make sure you meet all the criteria and have gathered all relevant material.
-There is also a $10 application fee which can be paid online here.
+There is also a $10 application fee which can be paid online.

 The application deadline is Friday, June 28th at 5pm.

 If you have any questions about financial requirements or paperwork, please contact the Financial Aid Office directly at email@example.com or 310-825-4246.
 For other scholarship questions, please contact Katy Flaherty at firstname.lastname@example.org or 310-206-0951.